simsapopov/Image-Classification-WebApp/README.md

 - Open the application.properties file located in src/main/resources.
 - Set the following properties based on your environment:
 - server.port: The port on which the Spring server will run.
-By default, it is set to 8079.
 - spring.datasource.url: The URL of your PostgreSQL database.
 - spring.datasource.username: The username to access your PostgreSQL database.
 - spring.datasource.password: The password to access your PostgreSQL database.